Ja'Wuan James: Baltimore Ravens

 On June 10, 2021, James signed a two-year, $9 million contract with the Baltimore Ravens.
-He was placed on the reserve/non-football injury list on August 31, 2021 to start the season.
+He was placed on the reserve/non-football injury list on August 31, 2021, to start the season.
 On December 8, 2021, James was designated to return to practice from reserve/non-football injury list.

-On September 14, 2022, the Ravens placed James on injured reserve after he tore his Achilles again in the 2022 season opener against the New York Jets.
+On September 14, 2022, the Ravens placed James on injured reserve after he tore his Achilles tendon again in the 2022 season opener against the New York Jets.

 NFL career statistics

 Personal life

-James grew up in New Jersey and moved to Atlanta, Georgia, in eighth grade.
-He was raised by his mother, Nichelle James-Mickens, and his father, Burkley James.
-Throughout his childhood he mainly played basketball and briefly played baseball before becoming bored with it.
-He decided to play football after moving to Georgia.

-On July 12, 2017, James announced via Twitter that he became engaged to his longtime college girlfriend Rainey Gaffin.
-She was a member of the Tennessee Volunteers softball team from 2013 to 2016.
+On July 12, 2017, James announced via Twitter that he and his longtime college girlfriend Rainey Gaffin were engaged.
+She played for the Tennessee softball team from 2013 to 2016.